Weights and Measures

 You don’t carry a scale or measuring tape with you to check the weight or measure of everything you buy.
 How do you know you’re getting what you pay for?

 Adam Miller, the Hancock County Weights and Measures Inspector, works behind the scenes to protect consumers, businesses and manufacturers from unfair practices.
 Using highly accurate equipment he inspects scales, meters, scanning equipment and packaged products at supermarkets.
 He also inspects weighing and measuring equipment and packages at warehouses, feed mills, and gasoline stations.
-Mr. Ludi serves as a third party to help maintain fairness and keep the marketplace in balance.
+Mr. Miller serves as a third party to help maintain fairness and keep the marketplace in balance.
 By knowing your rights and responsibilities as a consumer, you too, can help the market work at it’s best.